In this lesson we’re going to be designing the original text message – the post card. This one comes to us from the sunny shores of Hawaii.

 - Background image

-- Three additional images that relate to the destination
+- 5-10 additional images that relate to the destination

-- Create your text object in Illustrator and place it into Photoshop
+- Create a text object or graphic in Illustrator and place it into Photoshop

-- At least two effects (stroke, drop shadow, etc.)
+- Use “FX” (stroke, drop shadow, etc.) to enhance your layers

 *Document should be 5 inches by 7 inches at a resolution of 300 DPI.